How long does it take to charge an electric car? Charging speeds explained

 Also known – confusingly – as 'slow' or 'fast' charging, the reality is that this isn’t a particularly quick way to charge an electric car.

-A slow charger could be rated as little as 3kW or 7kW, while up to 50kW is considered fast.
+A slow charger (also known as an AC, or Alternating Current, charger) could be rated as little as 3kW or 7kW, while up to 50kW is considered fast.
 Anything beyond that falls into the rapid category.

 A 3.6kW output is commonly associated only with home charging, and 5.5kW is the typical rating of a lamppost charging unit.

-A charge time of up to 12 hours makes slow charging unsuitable for anything other than home, workplace or hotel use.
+A charge time of up to 12 hours makes slow charging unsuitable for anything other than a home, workplace or destination where you plan to stay overnight.

 RAC Breakdown Cover